Ersindacalista/Fast-HTB-Lab/README.md

 ## Tools

-The script uses a Docker image from [linuxserver.io](https://linuxserver.io) that contains [Kali Linux](https://docs.linuxserver.io/images/docker-kali-linux/).
+The script use a Docker image from [linuxserver.io](https://linuxserver.io) that contains [Kali Linux](https://docs.linuxserver.io/images/docker-kali-linux/).
 Note that it is not a full virtual machine but a [Docker](https://www.docker.com/) container.

 ## Prerequisites